cgfm/cert-manager/docs/guides/getting-started.md

 - Administrative privileges for certificate operations

 ### Network Access
-- Internet connectivity for ACME challenges (if using Let's Encrypt)
 - Access to target servers for deployment
-- Firewall rules allowing necessary ports (80, 443, custom ports)
+- Firewall rules allowing necessary ports for deployment (if applicable)

 ### Domain Control
-- DNS control for domain validation
+- Domain ownership for creating valid certificates
-- Access to web servers for HTTP validation
+- Access to web servers for certificate deployment
 - Administrative access to target deployment systems

 ## Initial Setup